What is Deferred Action for Childhood Arrivals (DACA)?

 Can I travel outside the U.S. with DACA?

-At this time, U.S. Citizen and Immigration Services (USCIS) is not issuing advance parole documents or travel permits to DACA recipients.
-However, under the Supreme Court's decision and federal court's order it should open the way for advance parole applications.
+Due to a court order, U.S. Citizen and Immigration Services (USCIS) has resumed issuing advance parole documents or travel permits to DACA recipients.
 Those with DACA should not leave the U.S. unless they have an approved advance parole and after consultation with an immigration attorney

 Can I get a green card with DACA?